MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-database.md

     Your Dataverse database is now added to the default environment.

-1. Restart Power Automate Desktop (exit from the system tray icon)
+1. Restart Power Automate Desktop (exit from the system tray icon).

     ![Power Automate Desktop system tray](../media/create-database/system-tray.png)